 The ability to review the underlying instruments and positions within a manager’s portfolio.

-Prior to joining Northern Trust, he worked as a Director at Frye-Louis Capital Advisors, LLC (FLCA), a Chicago-based private equity investment manager, and was responsible for all of the operations of FLCA, including the management of a private equity fund-of-funds.
-Prior to joining FLCA, Bob worked for Heller Financial, Inc. (Heller), a middle-market commercial finance company, which was later acquired by General Electric.
-Bob was a Senior Vice President at Heller and was responsible for its private equity programs.
-Within Heller, Bob held several roles, including positions in the Corporate Finance Group, Corporate Credit and Heller Equity Capital Corporation, Heller’s captive private equity fund.
+Prior to joining 50 South Capital, he worked as a Director at Frye-Louis Capital Advisors, LLC (FLCA), a Chicago-based private equity investment manager, and was responsible for all of the operations of FLCA, including the management of a private equity fund-of-funds.
+Prior to joining FLCA, he worked for Heller Financial, Inc., a middle-market commercial finance company which was later acquired by General Electric.
+Mr. Morgan was a Senior Vice President at Heller and was responsible for its private equity programs.
+Within Heller, he held several roles, including positions in the Corporate Finance Group, Corporate Credit and Heller Equity Capital Corporation, Heller’s captive private equity fund.
 He has invested in over 100 private equity funds covering the buyout, venture capital, structured high yield, real estate and international markets.
-While at Heller, Bob also oversaw a direct equity co-investment program which totaled approximately 20 investments.
-Prior to attending business school, Bob worked for a commercial bank in North Carolina.
+While at Heller, he also oversaw a direct equity co-investment program which totaled approximately 20 investments.
+Prior to attending business school, he worked for a commercial bank in North Carolina.

-Bob sits on the board of the Illinois Venture Capital Association and several fund advisory boards.
+Mr. Morgan is a board member for the Illinois Venture Capital Association and several fund advisory boards.
 He received his B.A. in economics from Wake Forest University and an MBA from Emory University.

 1) Investment advisory services are offered by Northern Trust Investments, N.A., an investment advisor registered with the U.S. Securities and Exchange Commission and subsidiary of Northern Trust Corporation.